 Plants make spaces look beautiful and more inviting.
 In addition, some of them also absorb moisture from the air through their leaves.
 These include Boston Ferns, Tillandsia, Reed Palms, and Inglish Ivy.
 Remember to place the plants in direct sunlight by windows and to water them regularly.

-Colman Heating & Air Can Help Lower the Humidity In Your Home, Contact us Today for Air Conditioning Service in Titusville, FL
+Colman Heating & Air Can Help Lower the Humidity In Your Home

 There is no reason anyone should feel uncomfortable in his or her own home.
 That’s why Colman Heating & Air is here to help.
 If you’re having trouble controlling the humidity in your home, just give us a call or schedule an appointment online.
 Our experienced technicians will help you find the perfect solution to keep your home cool and comfortable year-round.